mmistakes/jekyll-theme-hpstr/_posts/2018-06-01-on-RT-and-FP.markdown

 mathjax: true
 ---

+One foundation of Functional Programming is Referential Transparency (RT).
 Purely functional languages (like Haskell), and purely functional libraries for non purely functional languages (like scalaz or cats for Scala) aim at building Referential Transparent programs.
-The benefit of this constraint might not be immediately visible, so in this post I wan to expose my thoughts on this, and see what building programs that are RT can buy us.
+The benefit of this constraint might not be immediately visible, so in this post I want to expose my thoughts on this, and see what Referential Transparency can buy us.

 # Reasoning and modeling

-What is the benefit of equational reasoning?
-The benefit is that it allows us to focus on something we can handle, draw some conclusions, and drag this conclusion in a broader context where we focus again.
+The benefit of RT is that it allows us to focus on something we can handle in our head, draw some conclusions, and drag this conclusion in a different context where we focus again.
-In this broader context we don't need to think about the whole process that allowed us to reach our conclusion, but to take this conclusion as a guarantee and proceed further with our reasoning.
+In this different context we don't need to think about the whole process that allowed us to reach our conclusion, as we can just take this conclusion as a given and proceed further with our reasoning.

 For example, when we study calculus we define what a limit of a function \\(f(x)\\) in a point \\(x_0\\) is.
 Then we define the derivative of a function in \\(x_0\\) as \\(f\\):